jskonhovd/jskonhovd-pelican/pages/about.rst

 - I am a avid Crossfitter and I workout at Crossfit Nashville.

-- I am a fan of the US National Soccer team, and member of the American Outlaws.
+- I am a fan of the US National Soccer team.